How to Reduce Capital Gains Tax on Sale of Rental

 Option 1: Turn Rental into Primary Residence

-The first option if you want to avoid long term capital gains rate is to turn your rental property into a primary residence.
+The first option if you want to avoid long term capital gains rate is to turn your rental property into a primary residence this will be especially helpful if you have been thinking about how can I avoid capital gains tax on investment property.
 Depending on your situation, this could be a good option for you.
 You could move into the property, fix it up while you live there and then make sure that it’s at top dollar condition and sell the property on market for top dollar.
 The requirements for this is that you have to live in the property for two of the last five years.
 The hidden benefit is that they don’t have to be in consecutive years and you can use this to sell your property as a primary residence while significantly reducing your tax burden.
 If possible, this is a great way to decrease or even avoid long term capital gains rates by selling your rental property as a primary residence.

 So your first option is to move into the rental as your primary residence which will decrease your tax rate.
 If you do decide to make your rental property a primary residence in order to decrease your tax hit, then I would definitely recommend consulting your CPA before you make that decision.
 Anytime that you have taken any depreciation into your house may change what your tax hit is going to be even if you turn into a primary residence, so consult your CPA for your specific needs.
 But you can go into that meeting knowing that if you turn this into a primary residence, then you have the potential to significantly reduce the tax hit that you’re going to face.